-FST 123 FIRE CONTROL 3B:: STRUCTURAL FIREFIGHTING IN LIVE-FIRE SIMULATORS
+FST 123 FIRE CONTROL 3B:: STRUCTURAL FIREFIGHTING IN LIVE-FIRE SIMULATORS Course length: 16 hours laboratory 0.25 units

-This course is designed to develop fundamental skills in combating structure fires by providing the students with a thorough understanding of fire behavior, ventilation procedures and techniques, interior fire attack, and exterior fire attack using a live fire simulator.
+CSU This course is designed to develop fundamental skills in combating structure fires by providing the students with a thorough understanding of fire behavior, ventilation procedures and techniques, interior fire attack, and exterior fire attack using a live fire simulator.
 In many cases, this will be the fire fighter's first exposure to live structural firefighting.
 This course may be offered as Pass/No Pass.